Home Crosses Pagan symbols & customs Site search

 Flaming

 'Flaming' can be used in modern English as an intensifying adjective.
 But in another context, 'an old flame' refers to a former sweetheart.
 'Flaming passion' refers to ecstatic and intense sensual behaviour or even lust.
-(Incidentally, the original meaning of the word 'passion' was 'intense pain'.
-This has changed completely to mean 'intense pleasure' or 'intense enthusiasm'.)

 Fire can be a destructive force yet can also have a positive role - useful for making things warm, cooking, manufacturing, purifying, etc. The original meaning of 'flame' was from the Latin flammula, a small flame, implying gentleness.
 Both strength and gentleness are attributes of God, which is why God is often represented as flames in the Bible.

-Dr. Alexander Roman writes:
+Dr Alexander Roman adds:

 The Flaming Cross is a very potent symbol.
 The saints John of Damascus, Athanasius the Great, John Chrysostom, Gregory the Theologian and Ambrose of Milan, all affirm that in the Burning Bush, God the Word revealed Himself to Moses to forecast His coming Incarnation.
 God the Word is called the 'Angel of the Lord' because He reveals the Father's Will – God the Word also is the Will of the Father.
-As Isaiah called the Messiah, He is the 'Angel of Great Counsel' (Isaiah 9:5).
+As Isaiah called the Messiah, He is the 'Angel of Great Counsel' (Isa.
+9:5).

 The bush was on fire but was not consumed because the Son of God became Man to save man; not to consume him.
 The Angel also called Himself the 'God of Abraham, the God Isaac and the God of Jacob' thus showing that the Messiah, the Angel of the Lord, is truly God and reveals the Father in Himself.
 He who sees the Son (symbolized by the Cross in the flames) also sees the Father.